RFC1920/Tides/README.md

 - `ocean check` -- Displays the current level as set by the plugin.
 - `ocean X force` -- Force the ocean level to X.  This also disables the timed setting.
 - `ocean reset` -- Re-enable the timed setting of ocean level (to undo "force").
+- `ocean X auto` -- Force the ocean level to X and (re)enable the timed setting.

 ## Permissions